CBA Grants & funding

 Collaborative grant proposals; and/or

-Policy and/or management outcomes via knowledge transfer amongst biodiversity scientists and policy makers and/or managers.
+Policy/management outcomes via knowledge exchange between biodiversity scientists and policy makers/managers.

 The CBA can help facilitate ANU and UC students spending time in CSIRO labs, providing valuable exposure to CSIRO scientists and research.
 Co-supervised honours projects also afford an excellent opportunity to develop collaborative linkages between CSIRO staff and university researchers.